 Hand-glazed yellow tiles steal the spotlight in this farmhouse-inspired kitchen designed by Lynn K. Leonidas of Landed Interiors.
 The neutral, cream-colored shiplap cabinets and millwork ground the bold hue, while the saturated, deep green kitchen island offers a moody contrast to the cheerful backsplash.

-Leave it to Amber Lewis of Amber Interiors to demonstrate how to use tile to make the most of a stunning architectural detail.
+Leave it to Amber Lewis of Amber Interiors to demonstrate how to use tile to make the most of stunning architectural detail.
 In this light-filled California kitchen, a blue-and-white patterned backsplash highlights the beautiful bones of this Spanish-inspired interior.

 A marked departure from your typical subway tile backsplash, this kitchen designed by Los Angeles-based interior designer Stefani Stein makes a compelling case for extending your view beyond shades of bright white to include hues at the more dramatic end of the spectrum.

-There's a lot to love in this kitchen designed by Natalie Myers of Veneer Designs: the central island with waterfall edges, the walnut cabinetry complete with brass accents, and the open shelving.
+There's a lot to love in this kitchen designed by Natalie Myers of Veneer Designs: The central island with waterfall edges, the walnut cabinetry complete with brass accents, and the open shelving.
 But the gleaming, vertically stacked tile backsplash stands out among all these notable design details.

 Vertically Stacked (in Black)